chamarakera/cas-karpenter-migrator/README.md

 ```

 Assumptions
-- you have single multi-AZ node group
+- You have single multi-AZ node group
+- You are using self-managed nodes

 further Support:
-- multiple single-AZ node groups
+- Multiple single-AZ node groups